Sesh Anka: Soundtrack

+Reception

+Uttam Kumar played an unusual role as a murderer.
+The Times Of India wrote ‘Sesh Anka’ which is yet another criminally underrated film.
+‘Sesh Anka’ delivers a different side of Uttam Kumar’s usual portrayal of heroism or a romantic hero.

 Remake

-The film is remade in Tamil in 1964 Puthiya Paravai starring Tamil film star Sivaji Ganeshan, Sowcar Janaki and B. Saroja Devi.
-In 1989 the film was remade in Hindi as Khoj directed by Keshu Ramsay.
-The film starring Rishi Kapoor, Naseeruddin Shah, Kimi Katkar and Danny Denzongpa music director is Bappi Lahiri.
+The film was remade in Tamil in 1964 Puthiya Paravai starring Sivaji Ganeshan, Sowcar Janaki and B. Saroja Devi.
+In 1989 the film was remade in Hindi as Khoj.